Weak localization and universal conductance fluctuations in large area twisted bilayer graphene

 where $c$ is a temperature independent scale factor, $d$ is the effective dimensionality of the channel between the contacts, and $L_*=(1/L_\phi^2 + 1/L_T^2)^{-1/2}$. $L_\phi$ is determined from the HLN model fit to the MC data and the thermal length is $L_T=\sqrt{\hbar L_\mathrm{mfp} v_F/2k_B T}$ with $v_F\approx 10^6$ m/s for the $9^\circ$ sample.
 With $L_\phi<L_T$, as is the case here, phase decoherence dominates thermal scattering and fluctuations go as $c L_\phi^{4-d}$.

 Now in Fig. \ref{fig:ucf}, we consider two runs of temperature dependent MC measurements.
 In Fig. \ref{fig:ucf}(a) we see that the gross structure of the MC is the same for the two runs, but once the classical MC is subtracted the quantum MC, Fig. \ref{fig:ucf}(b), the two runs exhibit different structures with fluctuations on the order of $e^2/h$.
 To quantify the fluctuations, we evaluate $\langle\mathrm{MC}_Q^2\rangle-\langle\mathrm{MC}_Q\rangle^2$ for fields from $\mu_h B=0.2$ to 1.0, where we exclude the low field data since it has a systematic contribution from the weak localization effect.
 In Fig. \ref{fig:ucf}(c) we see that the fluctuations are on the scale of a few $(e^2/h)^2$ and that the fluctuations fall off with temperature.
 We fit the data to both $c L_\phi^{2}$ and $c L_\phi^{1}$.
 The former is expected to be the scaling form in two dimensions, and while it works acceptably at low temperatures it underestimates the fluctuations at high temperatures.
 This could be due to deviations from square geometry or the presence of point defects not modeled by the theory.
 Curiously, the fall-off is better captured by $c L_\phi^{1}$ over the full temperature range.
-Another unusual feature is that the leads were spaced by $\sim$1 mm which is much longer than in typical UCF experiments; further investigations are needed to unravel the microscopic origin of these UCF.